Finger gun

-The finger gun is a hand gesture in which a person uses their hand to mimic a handgun, raising their thumb above their fist to act as a hammer, and one or two fingers extended perpendicular to it acting as a barrel.
+The finger gun is a hand gesture in which a person will use their hand to mimic a handgun, raising their thumb above their fist to act as a hammer, and one or two fingers extended perpendicular to it acting as a barrel.
 The middle finger can also act as the trigger finger or part of the barrel itself.
-Also, an optional clicking of the fingers or making firing sounds with the mouth can be included when forming the "gun" as to emphasise the gesture.
-The gesture can be intended to be a threat, or simply a friendly gesture.
+An optional clicking of the fingers or making firing sounds with the mouth can be included when forming the "gun" to emphasise the gesture.
+The gesture can be intended to be a friendly gesture or a threat, among other meanings, depending on context.

 Variations

-It is also sometimes used by placing the “gun” to the side of one's own head, in one's mouth, or under the chin, as if committing suicide, to indicate a strong desire to be put out of one's misery, either from boredom or exasperation, or to express one's dislike for a situation.
-It can be used as an insulting gesture, as to suggest that another person's brain should be blown out of the back of their head.
+One or two "finger guns" can be used to express a greeting or to acknowledge something as funny, clever, or insightful, like Gotcha! or What's up?

-Another form is the combination of two hands to express a greeting, or to acknowledge something as funny, clever, or insightful, like Gotcha! or What's up?.
+A single "finger gun" pointed to the side of one's own head is sometimes used to indicate a desire to be put out of one's misery, either from boredom, exasperation, or to express one's dislike for a situation.
+A finger gun pointed at another person can be used as a threatening or insulting gesture, as to suggest that they could or should be shot.

 Laws and rulings

-In 2019, the Superior Court of Pennsylvania ruled that using a “gun-like hand gesture”, "imitating the firing and recoiling of a gun" as intimidation, is a crime of disorderly conduct.
+In 2019, the Superior Court of Pennsylvania ruled that using a "gun-like hand gesture", "imitating the firing and recoiling of a gun" as intimidation, is a crime of disorderly conduct.

 In schools

 Children, teenagers and teacher's assistants have occasionally been punished or removed from school for making the gesture.
 In some cases, this was because authority figures interpreted it as a signal for threatening real violence, while in others they interpreted it as unacceptably supportive of gun violence in general.
-These have often been labeled as “ridiculous” by some commentators.
+These have often been labeled as "ridiculous" by most commentators.

 In 2006, Fahim Ahmad allegedly made the gesture when speaking about the possibility of Canadian Security Intelligence Service agents coming to his apartment, which was used as evidence of his conspiracy to commit terrorism by a police informant.